iganari/package-gcp/kubernetes/helm/wordpress/README.md

   --zone "asia-northeast1-a"
 ```

-Now, All the work is done.
+Now, All the work is done :raised_hands:

 Thank you!! :)